résumé

 Rust programming language (contributions from 2014–2020)

-Over the years, I’ve contributed many improvements and bug fixes to the Rust programming language project; largely on rustdoc, Rust’s API documentation generator.
+I’ve contributed improvements and bug fixes to the Rust programming language project, focusing on rustdoc, Rust’s API documentation generator.
+Between 2014 and 2015, I landed 27 merged pull requests to the project.
+Since then, I have contributed a couple more small fixes to the project.

-The two most significant features I implemented in rustdoc were support for associated types and trait bounds in where clauses.
+The two biggest features I implemented in rustdoc were support for associated types and trait bounds in where clauses.

-I created a modernized version of ClojureScript’s browser REPL, which used WebSockets to provide a less fragile REPL-driven development experience.
-Weasel’s architecture also for the first time enabled ClojureScript developers working in exotic JavaScript runtimes (like JavaScriptCore and QtQuick) to connect to a REPL.
+I authored Weasel, a modernized version of ClojureScript’s browser REPL, which uses WebSockets as the foundation of a stabler REPL-driven development experience.
+Weasel’s architecture also for the first time enabled ClojureScript developers working in exotic JavaScript runtimes (like JavaScriptCore and QtQuick) to connect a REPL to their application.

 education